PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: PAE MobiLLM Design

 \subsubsection{Activation Caching Mechanism on the Server}

-LLM FT typically requires multiple iterations of training, while iterative on-device training for activation updates will raise huge computational cost for the mobile device for either split learning or MobiLLM as discussed in Sec.~\ref{sec:motivation}.
-However, under the proposed PAE MobiLLM design, we observe that the backbone network and the side network work independently, and the backbone network on the mobile device remains frozen as shown in Fig.~\ref{fig:overview}.
+Under the proposed PAE MobiLLM design, we observe that the backbone network and the side network work independently, and the backbone network on the mobile device remains frozen as shown in Fig.~\ref{fig:overview}.
 This means that for the same data samples, activations remain unchanged across iterations.

 Inspired by this observation, we propose an activation caching mechanism on the server.
 As shown in the rightmost part of Fig.~\ref{fig:overview}, during the first epoch, the mobile device transmits intermediate activations (\(\mathbf{A}_1, \dots, \mathbf{A}_L \)) and the training target \( \Delta \mathbf{y} \) to the server, while the server trains the side network and caches the received activations and \( \Delta \mathbf{y} \).
 After the first epoch, since Input\textsubscript{x} is the same and the backbone network is frozen on the mobile device, activations stay unchanged.
 So, the mobile device is freed.
 The server will train the side network iteratively until its convergence based on the cached (\(\mathbf{A}_1, \dots, \mathbf{A}_L , \Delta \mathbf{y} \)).
-The activation caching mechanism accelerates the side-tuning since the activation values from the backbone network are the same every iteration and the server can continuously conduct side-tuning using cached values without waiting for any activation updates.

-Besides, due to activation caching, the mobile device only needs to compute the forward pass once and transmit the activation values to the server in the first epoch.
-That effectively improves computing efficiency and significantly reduces communication cost for the mobile device.
+Due to the activation caching mechanism, the mobile device only needs to compute the forward pass once and transmit the activation values to the server in the first epoch.
+That effectively improves computing efficiency and significantly reduces communication cost.